On September 5, 2025, Vietnam’s Ministry of Industry and

 registration, information management and confidentiality, and controls on

-following Decree 113/2017/ND-CP and its 2022 amendments, with an emphasis on
+hazardous chemicals in products.
+It will also modernize Vietnam's regulatory framework following Decree 113/2017/ND-CP and its 2022 amendments, with an emphasis on

-administrative simplification and digital government.
+administrative simplification and digital transformation in government oversight.

-Structure at a glance
+Structure at a Glance

 Articles: